rust-lang/book/src/ch17-03-more-futures.md

 ```

 Because futures compose with other futures, you can build really powerful tools
 using smaller async building blocks.
-For example, you can use this same
+For example, you can use this same approach
-approach to combine timeouts with retries, and in turn use those with things
+to combine timeouts with retries, and in turn use those with operations such as
-such as network calls—one of the examples from the beginning of the chapter!
+network calls (one of the examples from the beginning of the chapter).

-In practice, you will usually work directly with `async` and `await`, and
+In practice, you’ll usually work directly with `async` and `await`, and
-secondarily with functions and macros such as `join`, `join_all`, `race`, and
+secondarily with functions and macros such as `join`, `join_all`, `race`, and so
-so on.
-You’ll only need to reach for `pin` now and again to use them with those
+on.
+You’ll only need to reach for `pin` now and again to use futures with those
 APIs.

 We’ve now seen a number of ways to work with multiple futures at the same
 time.
 Up next, we’ll look at how we can work with multiple futures in a
-sequence over time, with _streams_.
+sequence over time with _streams_.
 Here are a couple more things you might want
 to consider first, though:

 - We used a `Vec` with `join_all` to wait for all of the futures in some group
   to finish.
 How could you use a `Vec` to process a group of futures in
-  sequence, instead?
+  sequence instead?
 What are the tradeoffs of doing that?

 - Take a look at the `futures::stream::FuturesUnordered` type from the `futures`
   crate.
 How would using it be different from using a `Vec`?
 (Don’t worry about
-  the fact that it is from the `stream` part of the crate; it works just fine
+  the fact that it’s from the `stream` part of the crate; it works just fine
   with any collection of futures.)

 [dyn]: ch12-03-improving-error-handling-and-modularity.html